| Lucky Seven | |||||||

 Similar claims have been made about other numbers, especially double or triple numbers.

-And because eleven is so magic and powerful, it brought about the end of World War One and made a good contribution to starting World War Three.
+Eleven is so magic and powerful that it brought about the end of WWI and made a good contribution to the next one.
 Now that's some pretty powerful magic!
 Read about it on our tongue-in-cheek Eleven page, and see also how eleven caused the 9/11 attack on the World Trade Center and the devastating 2004 Indian Ocean tsunami.
-(Conspiracy theory is the refuge for the feeble minded.)
+(Conspiracy theories; the refuge for the feeble minded.)

 One well-known repeating number is 666 - the mark of the beast.